 Senior executives often see Project Management as an operational or tactical activity.
 If you are in a position where you have to convince senior executives to use Project Management, below are a few pointers that can help:

-- Executive Framing – identify the following benefits of utilizing a globally recognized, industry standard framework (PMBoK) for managing the project to the organization:
+Identify the following benefits of utilizing a globally recognized, industry standard framework (PMBoK) for managing the project to the organization:

 - Increased understanding of the project and its purpose